emperornerd/esp32mesh/README.md

 Upload: Click the "Upload" button (right arrow icon) to compile and flash the code to your ESP32.

-Once flashed, the ESP32 will reboot and start its local Wi-Fi network and communication services.
+Once flashed, the ESP32 will reboot and automatically start its local Wi-Fi network and communication services.

-How to Use (Quick Start)
+How to Use (Quick Start Guide)
-After flashing and powering on a node, follow these steps to interact with it:
+After flashing and powering on a node, follow these steps to interact with its web interface:

 Connect to Wi-Fi: On your phone or computer, search for Wi-Fi networks.
-You will see a network named ProtestInfo_XXXX (where XXXX are the last four characters of the node's unique hardware address).
-Connect to this network.
-No password is required for the Wi-Fi itself.
+Connect to the network named ProtestInfo_XXXX (where XXXX are the last four characters of the node's unique hardware address).
+No password is required for the Wi-Fi connection itself.

-Access the Web Interface: Once connected, your device should automatically open a "captive portal" page.
+Access the Web Interface: Your device should automatically open a "captive portal" page.
 If not, open a web browser and try to navigate to any website (e.g., http://example.com).
 You will be redirected to the node's local web interface.

 View Messages: The main page displays a log of all messages received by this node.
-You can use the filter buttons ("Show Public Messages" / "Hide Public Messages" and "Show Urgent Only" / "Show All Messages") to customize your view.
+Use the filter buttons ("Show Public Messages" / "Hide Public Messages" and "Show Urgent Only" / "Show All Messages") to customize your view.

-Organizer Mode (Core Function):

-To access the core functions of the node, find the "Enter Organizer Mode" section.
+Access Organizer Mode: To unlock advanced features, find the "Enter Organizer Mode" section.

 Initial Setup: If this is a new node, you'll first be prompted to "Set Initial Organizer Password."
 Choose a strong password and confirm it.
 This password will then spread to all other connected nodes in the mesh.
 You only need to set the organizer password once across your network.
-Once set, this password cannot be changed through the web interface without physically rebooting the board for security reasons.
-This locking mechanism prevents unauthorized changes to the node's core settings after deployment.

-Logging In: After the password is set, you'll use this section to log in as an organizer.
+Logging In: After the password is set, use this section to log in as an organizer with your chosen password.

-Organizer Actions: Once logged in, you can send prioritized organizer messages, manually re-broadcast messages, and control the "Public Messaging Lock."

-Send Public Messages (Requires Organizer Enablement):

-Look for the "Send a Public Message" section.

-Public messaging is off by default.
-An organizer must enable it through "Organizer Mode" for this feature to become active.
-Once enabled, you can type your message and send it.
-These messages are shared with all connected nodes.
+Send Public Messages: Locate the "Send a Public Message" section.
+This feature is off by default.
+An organizer must enable it through "Organizer Mode."
+Once enabled, you can type and send messages that will be shared across all connected nodes.

 Understanding the Locking Mechanisms
-The system includes two important locking mechanisms designed for security and control:
+The system incorporates two important locking mechanisms for security and control:

 Organizer Password Lock: The organizer password for a node is set at runtime.
 Once a non-default password is set (either locally or received from another node), it becomes permanently locked for that session.
 This means the password cannot be changed through the web interface without physically rebooting the ESP32 board.
 Upon reboot, the organizer password for that specific board will reset to its default value ('password').
 To truly reset the organizer password across an entire mesh (i.e., change it from a previously set non-default value to a new non-default value), all boards in the mesh must be powered off before setting the new password on a single board and then powering others back on.
 This ensures that the new password propagates without interference from other nodes still holding the old password.
 This mechanism ensures that once a node is deployed with a specific organizer password, it maintains that security setting, preventing unauthorized password changes over the air.

 Public Messaging Lock: An organizer has the ability to "Disable Public Msgs," which also "locks" public messaging off.
 This means that once public messaging is locked off by an organizer, it cannot be re-enabled through the web interface until the board is rebooted.
 This provides a critical control mechanism for organizers to shut down public communication if necessary, preventing its re-activation without physical intervention.

-Technical Details for Development
+Technical Details (For Developers)
 This section provides a deeper dive into the technical implementation for developers and those interested in the underlying mechanisms.

 ESP-NOW Mesh Network: